gordonmhy/TutorialPortal/README.md

 ### Plan
 * Complete implementation for personal use
-* Tweak application such that it becomes easily deployable to everyone
+* Deploy application such that tutors can register on the platform
-* Include thorough documentations to guide app usage